 - Absence or deformed vas deferens

-- Damaged epididymis due to trauma, inflammatory diseases(gonorrhea or tuberculosis)
+- Damaged epididymis due to trauma, inflammatory diseases(gonorrhoea or tuberculosis)

 - Occlusion of vas deferens due to surgery as in herniorrhaphy and bilateral vasectomy.

-8. Chronic inflammatory disease of prostrate and seminal vesicle.
+8. Chronic inflammatory disease of prostate and seminal vesicle.

 - maldeveloped vagina( non- canalization or occlusion by a septum

 - non-developed vagina

 - congenital defects in fallopian tubes and stenosis

 - elongated conical cervix with a pinhole